MTayyab10/How-to-Start-a-Start-up/README.md

 ### Steps to build Product

+- Step one is to build something that users love.
+At YC, we tell founders to work on their product,
+  - talk to users,
+  - exercise,
-    Step one is to build something that users love.
-At YC, we tell founders to work on their product, talk to users, exercise, eat and sleep, and very little else.
-All the other stuff I just mentioned—PR, conferences, recruiting advisers, doing partnerships—you should ignore all of that, and just build a product and get it as good as possible by talking to your users.
+  - eat and sleep,
+  - very little else.
+  - All the other stuff I just mentioned—PR, conferences, recruiting advisers, doing partnerships—you should ignore all of that.
+    - **just build a product and get it as good as possible by talking to your users.**